(shipping cost excluded)

 After the unhoped success in 2017 with its Technics SL-1200 G Turntable, the group Technics/Panasonic made its “best buy” more affordable.

 This new Technics SL 1200 GR vinyl turntable (and 1210 GR for the black version) looks similar to the high end turntable of the manufacturer.
 At first sight, a non informed music lover has a small chance of differentiating both products.
 However, there has to be differences to justify the 2000 euros price gap between these two turntables.
-Of course, this turntable is also hand made in japan, in Matsushita’s production unit.

 You will find the same chassis as “the big sister” but it is simplified, thinner, and made out of a simpler and one layer molded structure.
 This can easily be seen on a scale as the Technics SL 1200 GR weighs almost 6.5 kg less!
 Don’t worry, it nevertheless is very massive and rigid.